Fire captain proposes plan to save city fire department - Lake Okeechobee News

 He went on to suggest to Councilman Keefe that he put it on the agenda for the next meeting.
 “A motion is not in order at this time,” he said.

-During the council comments portion of the meeting, Council member Clark asked Administrator Montes De Oca to verify all the information in the presentation given by Capt.
+During the council comments portion of the meeting, Councilwoman Clark asked Administrator Montes De Oca to verify all the information in the presentation given by Capt.
 Rodriguez and have it ready within 30 days.
 Councilman Abney said he would like that information as well.

 Councilman Keefe requested they put making a contract with the county on the agenda for the next meeting.